sheadawson/silverstripe-blocks/README.md

 #### Ordering blocks

 Each block has a "Weight" attribute.
-Set a large value to Sink or high value to float.
+Set a big value to Sink or small value to float.

 ### Templates